Social Media Marketing with Interactive Content, 6 Ways

 81% of all small and medium businesses presently use social platforms (source) to reach out to their target audience and build relationships.
 And why not?
-Everyday, more and more people are turning to social media.
-According to a global statshot published by We Are Social, social media users grew by 121 million between Q2 2017 and Q3 2017!
+Every day, more and more people are turning to social media.
+According to a global stat published by We Are Social, social media users grew by 121 million between Q2 2017 and Q3 2017!

 #1 Publish it on your Social Timeline